-Materials design and discovery for batteries and fuel cells.
+Battery cell simulation, materials design and discovery for batteries and fuel cells.
+Battery Cell Development, Technology and Simulation at Volkswagen AG.
 Postdoc at Lawrence Berkeley National Laboratory, Materials Sciences Division.
 PhD in Physical Chemistry, RWTH Aachen University.
 Talks at international conferences, including ICACC in Daytona Beach, Florida and SSI‑20 in Keystone, Colorado.
 MRS, DPG, DBG, GDCh and DAAD awardee.
 TOEFL, LabVIEW and SAP certified.
 I have been stunned in the Bryce Canyon National Park (USA), amazed by Carmen at the Sydney Opera House (Australia), made a phone call on the Great Wall (China), performed the Tongariro Alpine Crossing (New Zealand), ate Rajasthani Thali with my right hand (India), and admired the Cherry Blossom in Seoul (South Korea).

 I began my career by studying Chemistry at the RWTH Aachen University, where I received my MSc degree with highest honors in 2012 and my PhD with highest honors in 2017 under the supervision of Prof. Manfred Martin.
 Following this, I continued at RWTH Aachen University as a postdoctoral researcher.
 Here, my research focused on the relation between defect interactions, local structure and oxygen ion conductivity in solids using computational and experimental methods.
 During the course of this research, I made the striking discovery that the ionic conductivity maximum is easily understood by separating the energy barriers for oxygen ion jumps around dopant ions in symmetric and asymmetric contributions.
 In this way, the material leading to the highest conductivity can be predicted using only a few calculated energy barriers and new materials for catalysis and energy conversion can be developed.
 In October 2018, I started in the Materials Sciences Division at the Lawrence Berkeley National Laboratory in the group of Prof. Gerbrand Ceder.
 As a Postdoctoral Scholar at Berkeley Lab and the University of California, Berkeley, I developed new cathode and electrolyte materials for Mg and Ca batteries.
+In September 2020, I started at the Center of Excellence for Battery Cells (CoE) at Volkswagen AG.
+I am working in close cooperation with international partners on the battery cell development, technology and simulation.
+The CoE assumes Volkswagen Group-wide responsibility for the development, procurement, project and portfolio management and quality assurance of all battery cells.
 I have a strong background in solid-state physics with an excellent practical knowledge of density functional theory.
 In my articles, I discuss thermodynamics, statistical mechanics and kinetics of materials.
 In addition, I possess strong analytical and computer programming skills, with an ability to analyze, interpret and see patterns in complex data, and an extensive experience in data mining.
 Computational methods I employ include density functional theory (DFT) calculations investigating static properties, transition state theory (TST) topics, phonon calculations and molecular dynamics (MD) simulations as well as Kinetic Monte Carlo (KMC) simulations.
 Experimental methods I adopt include impedance spectroscopy measurements, X‑ray diffraction (XRD), energy dispersive X‑ray spectroscopy (EDX), scanning electron microscopy (SEM), X‑ray absorption spectroscopy (XAS) including X‑ray absorption near-edge structure (XANES) and extended X‑ray absorption fine structure (EXAFS).

 I have received six awards and scholarships, including the German Academic Exchange Service (DAAD), the German Physical Society (DPG), the German Chemical Society (GDCh), and the German Bunsen Society for Physical Chemistry (DBG).
 I have published articles in journals including Physical Review B, The Journal of Physical Chemistry C, Physical Chemistry Chemical Physics (PCCP), Solid State Ionics, and the Journal of Materials Chemistry A. In addition to original research articles, I have published a high-profile Perspective article and my cover art was chosen for the PCCP outside front cover.
 I presented my research in talks at international conferences, including ICACC in Daytona Beach, Florida and SSI‑20 in Keystone, Colorado, and have given a lecture in the Department of Materials Science and Engineering at Seoul National University, South Korea.
 I have supervised ten undergraduate and graduate students including two students during their master’s theses.
 Since 2012, I have taught a variety of lab courses, and have presented parts of two seminars, as well as a workshop for members of my group on my own initiative (see Teaching).
 I have filed 20 applications for high-performance computing resources, all of which were granted, involving a total computing time of 60 million computer hours.